10 Simple Steps to Organizing Your Pantry

 2. Keep an eye out for sales

 Pantry storage containers can be pricey.
 My pantry is a hodgepodge of containers partly because I waited to find good deals.
-I’ve found the glass jars at Target to be reasonably priced (under $10 each for the 1 gallon size) and also think the Snapware line of plastic containers are a good value.
+I’ve found the glass jars at Target to be reasonably priced (under $10 each for the 1 gallon size).
 Thrift stores are also a great place to find glass storage containers if you are willing to go with an eclectic mix.

 3. Don’t try to force everything into a pretty container